ahuacate/pve-medialab/README.md

 lxc.idmap: u 65604 65604 100
 lxc.idmap: g 65604 65604 100" >> /etc/pve/lxc/container-id.conf
 ```

+This is done during the course of creating your new media LXC's.

 ### 1.02 Allow a LXC to perform mapping on the Proxmox host - medialab
 Next we have to allow the LXC to actually do the mapping on the host.
 Since LXC creates the container using root, we have to allow root to use these new uids in the container.